Blog

 SAML vs LDAP: Which protocol should you use?

-Use LDAP if: You are deploying software on-premise and behind a firewall and want the most straightforward authentication method, or want users to specifically access local network resources.
+• Use LDAP if you are deploying software on-premises and behind a firewall and want the most straightforward authentication method or want users to access local network resources specifically.

 Read more:

-Security Assertion Markup Language, more commonly known as SAML, is a standardized protocol for exchanging authentication data between two parties: the identity provider (like Okta or Ping), and the service provider (e.g. a SaaS application).
+Security Assertion Markup Language (SAML) is a standardized protocol for exchanging authentication data between the identity provider (like Okta or Ping) and the service provider (your SaaS app, for example).

-SAML works via the exchange of assertions - XML-based documents containing authentication information, authorization/permission information and even user profile attributes (like their full name, email address or a profile picture URL).
+SAML works via the exchange of assertions — XML-based documents packed with user authentication and authorization details like identity, permissions, and profile attributes (e.g., email address).

-• First, the user initiates a process to access a service.
-The service provider intercepts this request and redirects the user to the identity provider.
+1. The user tries to access a service.
+The service provider redirects them to the identity provider.

-• Finally, these SAML assertions are then transferred back to the service provider, which validates them and subsequently logs the user into the system.
+3. The assertion goes back to the service provider, which validates it and logs the user in.

 What SAML is great at

-• It’s optimized for cross-domain authentication: Unlike LDAP which is optimized for working within a specific domain (e.g. a single enterprise company), SAML is specifically designed for allowing web-based authentication between different services and separate domains.
-This is ideal for connecting cloud-based apps to corporate domains.
+• Ideal for cross-domain authentication: Unlike LDAP, which is optimized for working within a single domain (e.g., a single enterprise company), SAML is specifically designed for federated environments.
+This is particularly useful for SaaS applications needing authentication across corporate domains.

 What SAML is not so great at